breadoliveoilsalt/birch-book-search/README.md

 5. Build out the components for the app.
 Connect it to the Google Books API and the Redux store.
 Add some styling, taking a mobile-first approach and assuming the screen was 320px wide.
 Continue to play with stying here and there as the app takes shape and I notice things that need tweaking.

-6. Start imaging how to move the app's logic toward an OOD structure.
+6. Start imaging how to move the app's logic more toward an OOD structure.
 Come up with a BookRecordModel class (to create objects from the Google Books API data) and a FetchRequest class with a #basicSearch method (on the theory that perhaps this class could be extended at a later point to integrate other types of searches).

+7. Run back to the apps tests and start writing out the logic for the tests.
+Scrap most of the original descriptions I came up with as I learn more about the approaches people advocate when testing React Components, Redux dispatching, Thunks, and fetch actions.
+Make many mistakes.
+Keep hammering away at the tests.
+Realize that many problems I have with my test creation stem from too many objects and methods being tightly coupled and inter-dependent.
+Attempt to refactor code and decouple objects/methods through dependency injection, attempting in particular to decouple the thunk that handles the fetching and dispatching from the BookRecordModel and the FetchRequest class.
+Continue to work on tests, which seem to be going better and make more sense thanks to the decoupling.

 -----